This page is not complete.

-The window in which the browser is displayed which might trigger events, for example, change size if the user maximizes the window or otherwise changes it.
+The window in which the browser is displayed can trigger events; for example, change size if the user maximizes the window or otherwise changes it.

-The process loading of a web page might trigger events in response to the completion of different steps in the downloading, parsing, and rendering of the web page for display to the user.
+The process loading of a web page can trigger events in response to the completion of different steps in the downloading, parsing, and rendering of the web page for display to the user.

-The user interaction with the web page contents might trigger events.
+The user interaction with the web page contents can trigger events.
 The events triggered by user interaction evolved during the early years of browser design and include a complicated system defining the sequence in which events will be called and the manner in which that sequence can be controlled.
-The different types of user interaction driven events include:
+The different types of user interaction-driven events include:

 - the original 'click' event,